Semi-classical evaporative cooling: classical and quantum distributions: Evaporative cooling

 \subsection{Evaporative cooling protocol}

-We have access to the initial particle number, the energy, and the sample's initial temperature.
-We can obtain these quantities directly from any distributions posed in equations (\ref{eq:004})-(\ref{eq:006}).
-As mentioned above, the functional form of the distributions will depend on the form of the external potential $U\left(\mathbf{r}\right)$ (embedded in $\epsilon$).
-We label the initial temperature with the index $0$; in this way, given a temperature $T_{0}$ and a chemical potential $\mu_{0}$, we can calculate the number of particles and the energy:
+The initial particle number, energy, and sample temperature can be determined directly from the distributions presented in equations (\ref{eq:004})--(\ref{eq:006}).
+The functional form of these distributions depends on the external potential $U\left(\mathbf{r}\right)$, which is embedded in $\epsilon$, defined in~(\ref{eq:003}).
+The initial temperature is denoted by the subscript $0$.
+Given a temperature $T_{0}$ and a chemical potential $\mu_{0}$, it is possible to calculate both the number of particles and the energy as follows: